Bachelor of Science, Science Education (Secondary Earth Science) - Leads to Teacher Licensure

 In-classroom experience is an invaluable part of becoming a highly qualified teacher.
 Your in-classroom experience will help you elevate the academic knowledge and teaching skills you’ve developed into a practical way of effectively and confidently tackling the challenges of your own classroom.

-The online B.A.
-Science (Geosciences, 5-12) degree program also requires the successful completion of a professional portfolio.
+The online B.S.
+Science Education (Secondary Earth Science) degree program also requires the successful completion of a professional portfolio.

 Your professional portfolio is something to be proud of – it will include your resume and Philosophy of Teaching Statement and serve as a way to showcase the skills you have acquired throughout your degree program and demonstration teaching.
 You'll take what you've learned and apply it to a real-world situation by recommending strategies for effectively handling actual issues you'll face in the workplace.